Board Member Expectations

 - Committed to the mission of CNVC

-- Able to commit to carrying out the responsibilities described above
+- Able to commit to carrying out the responsibilities described above as a volunteer.

 - Fluent in English